 All tensor data types and shapes must be constant for the entire dataset.

-Not all PyTorch operations have been implemented by the PopTorch compiler yet.
+Not all PyTorch operations are implemented within the PopTorch compiler.
 See Section 6, IPU supported operations for a list of operators that are supported on the IPU.
-Please also report any unsupported operators to firstname.lastname@example.org so that these ops may be incorporated into a future release.
+Please also report any unsupported operators to email@example.com so that these ops may be incorporated into a future release.

 Please see Graphcore’s website for How-to Videos, Graphcore’s examples GitHub repository for PopTorch applications, and Graphcore’s tutorials GitHub repository for feature examples, tutorials and simple applications.
 Further developer resources can be found on Graphcore’s developer portal.